Doug Moe: San Antonio Spurs (1976–1980)

-On June 30, 1976, Moe was named head coach of the San Antonio Spurs, who were to be members of the NBA after the ABA–NBA merger that yea; he replaced Bob Bass.
+On June 30, 1976, Moe was named head coach of the San Antonio Spurs, who were to be members of the NBA after the ABA–NBA merger that year; he replaced Bob Bass.
 The Spurs started off slow that year but were ten games over .500 by February and managed to win 44 games with a high-scoring average of 115 points a game to go with allowing a league-worst 114 points a game; described as a "player's coach", the team captivated the town.
 They lost in the first round of the playoffs in two games.
-The following season was better for the team, as George Gervin won his first scoring title and the team won their first ever division title with a 52-30 record that was good enough for 2nd best in the Eastern Conference.
+The following season was better for the team, as George Gervin won his first scoring title and the team won their first ever division title with a 52–30 record that was good enough for second best in the Eastern Conference.
 They were shocked by the Washington Bullets, who beat them in six games.

 They repeated as division champions in 1979 and beat the Philadelphia 76ers in the semifinals that year for their first ever playoff series win since moving to San Antonio.
-In the Conference Finals, they faced the Bullets and took three of the first four games but could not finish the deal, losing the decisive seventh game 107-105 to the eventual world champion.
+In the conference finals, they faced the Bullets and took three of the first four games but could not finish the deal, losing the decisive seventh game 107–105 to the defending NBA champions.

 The Spurs sputtered in the following season.
-Moe was fired by team owner Angelo Drossos with sixteen games to go in the 1979-80 season; he was replaced by Bass, who managed to get the team to finish at 41-41.
+They were 33–33 when Moe was fired by team owner Angelo Drossos with sixteen games remaining in the 1979–80 season; he was replaced by Bass, who by then was the team's general manager.

 Denver Nuggets (1980–1990)

-Moe returned to Denver in 1980 to take over the head coaching reins from another UNC alum, Donnie Walsh.
-From 1980 to 1990, Moe compiled a 432–357 (.548) record and led the Nuggets to the postseason nine-straight years—advancing as far as the Western Conference Finals in 1985.
+Moe was hired by the Denver Nuggets in December 1980 to take over the head coaching reins from another UNC alum, Donnie Walsh.

+From 1980 to 1990, Moe compiled a 432–357 (.548) record and led the Nuggets to the postseason nine straight years—advancing as far as the Western Conference Finals in 1985.
 He guided the Nuggets to two Midwest Division titles (1984–85 and '87–88) and a franchise-record 54 wins in 1987–88.
 He was named NBA Coach of the Year that same year.
 Under Moe's direction, the Nuggets high-octane offense led the league in scoring in six of his 10 seasons in Denver.
+They hold the NBA record for most points per game in a season, scoring 126.48 in 1981–82, when they also became the only NBA team to score 100 points or more in all 82 games of a season.
+In 1982–83, the Nuggets' Alex English and Kiki VanDeWeghe finished first and second in the NBA in scoring, respectively, a feat which has not been achieved since.
+(Note: The only other time was in 1954–55 by the Philadelphia Warriors' Neil Johnston (first) and Paul Arizin (second).)
+On December 13, 1983, Denver lost 186–184 to Detroit in triple overtime, and the 370 combined points remains the highest-scoring game in NBA history.